-I also want to underline that I'm mainly talking about the women's movement in Britain because that's where I have always lived and so that's where my direct political experience is.
-But I certainly don't want to impose one model of what feminism should or could look like.
+While this paper focuses on the women's movement in Britain because that's where I have always lived and so that's where my direct political experience is, I certainly don't have a one size fits all model of what feminism should or could look like - and if I did I would be very cautious of deriving it from an imperialist country!.

-Indeed I have learnt a great deal from feminist activists in other countries and other continents.
-The fact that the way movements have grown up in different places has often been very different should not be surprising to materialists.
-Heather Dashner's article about the women's movement in Latin America in International Marxist Review 87 for example talks about the multiple identities of women in that continent as women but also as indigenous and or residents of the favelas and barrios.
-Here we can see strong parallels but some differences with the experience of black women in the imperialist countries themselves.
+I have learnt a great deal from feminist activists in other countries and other continents.
+The fact that the way movements have grown up in different places has often been very different should be no surprise to materialists.
+Heather Dashner's article about the women's movement in Latin America in International Marxist Review 87 for example makes a vital contribution to chronicling some of the experiences of building the women's movement across that continent.
+She talks about the multiple identities of Latin American women; as women but also as indigenous and or residents of the favelas and barrios.
+There are strong parallels but some differences with the experience of black women in the imperialist countries themselves.